eewinkk/mazieromap/README.md

 ### Amru

 Mapping the members of Maziero in the world.
 The website [Maziero] (http://maziero681.com).
-And are codes hosted in [akdo.maziero681.com] (http://akdo.maziero681.com). please contribute!
+And the codes are hosted in [akdo.maziero681.com] (http://akdo.maziero681.com). please contribute!

+### Development

+For next development simply read the issues.
+Our work highly according to those issues.

 ### Dependencies